 Daughters of Narcissistic Mothers form a fearful avoidant attachment style

 A narcissist mother does not express unconditional love and affection to her daughter.
 As far as she is concerned, her daughter is simply an extension of herself and exists to meet her needs.
-She may even see showing any kind of love or affection as a sign of weakness.
+She may even see showing her any kind of love or affection as a sign of weakness.

 Daughters of Narcissistic Mothers have difficulty setting boundaries

 Another impact of having a narcissistic mother is that her daughter will have difficulty setting boundaries.
-Narcissistic mothers often expect their daughters to meet their every need and will get angry or sulky if they don’t.
+Narcissistic mothers expect their daughters to meet their every need and will get angry or sulky if they don’t.
 In fact they often want to live vicariously through their daughters and will push them to achieve things that their mothers were themselves never able to.

 The result is that the daughter grows up feeling guilty if she says no or sets any kind of boundary.
 She is trained to feel guilty for disappointing her mother if she doesn’t do what she wants or meet her expectations.
 This often leads to the child becoming a people-pleaser who struggles to assert herself.
 As a result, when the girl grows up, she will tend to find it difficult to say no to people in general, which of course leads to problems in both her personal and professional life.

 Daughters of narcissistic mothers also often have difficulty setting boundaries with their own children.
 They may find themselves constantly giving in to their demands, even when they are not really sure if it is the right thing to do.
 The result is that they can end up feeling overwhelmed and resentful, and their own children may also struggle to develop a healthy sense of self-esteem and boundary setting skills.
 Thus, the intergenerational trauma gets passed on from one generation to the next.